Julie Torres, Ph.D.

 • Social Activism

-• Transnationalism Gender
+• Transnationalism Feminisms

 Teaching

-• WEST 1010: Introduction to Social Justice Studies
+• WEST 1010 Introduction to Social Justice

 Select Publications

 Torres, Julie.
-2021.
-“Los hijos ausentes: Citizenship, Activism, and Recovery in Post-Hurricane Maria Orlando.”
-CENTRO Journal XXXIII(1): 132-153.
+2021. “‘Los Hijos Auscentes’: Citizenship, Activism, and Recovery in Post-Hurricane Maria Orlando.”
+CENTRO: Journal of the Center for Puerto Rican Studies 33(1).

 Awards